-Distinct from a maze, labyrinths have only one path to follow.
-The focused activity with no thinking required allows the analytical mind to slow and intuition to emerge.
-Sometimes called a “walking meditation” labyrinths have been found to cultivate peace, surrender and clarity on matters that perplex us.
+Distinct from a maze, labyrinths have only one path to follow which allows the analytical thinking mind to slow and intuition to emerge.
+Called “walking meditation” and sometimes considered a “spiritual tool”, labyrinths have been found to cultivate peace, surrender and clarity on matters that weigh on us.

 What is it about, and how can it help?